-About the sand: I really didn’t see much deep stuff at all, and that usually in the arroyos.
-Most of the sand I encountered was on the last 1/3 of that section and was only in patches...and most of that on BLM 1102.
+About the sand: I really didn’t see much deep stuff at all, and that was usually in the arroyos.
+Most of the sand I encountered was on the last 1/3 of that section and it was only in patches...and most of that on BLM 1102.

 I would turn around and ride that section again!

 Stopped to gas up and eat in Cuba.
 OK, on to Section 7.

 Rode 50 miles out of Cuba toward Antonito and found a nice hidden spot to camp in the Santa Fe Nat’l Forest at 7,800’.
 Boy, it’s pretty up here.

 Settling in with a dinner of Red Vines licorice and Jack Daniels.
 Gonna have to polish it all off as this is bear country.